hdShang/arxiv-daily/docs/cs-CV/2025-09-26/papers/250922019v1-egoinstruct-an-egocentric-video-dataset-of-face-to-face-instructiona.md

 ---
 layout: default
-title: EgoInstruct: An Egocentric Video Dataset of Face-to-face Instructional Interactions with Multi-modal LLM Benchmarking
+title: "EgoInstruct: An Egocentric Video Dataset of Face-to-face Instructional Interactions with Multi-modal LLM Benchmarking"
 ---

 # EgoInstruct: An Egocentric Video Dataset of Face-to-face Instructional Interactions with Multi-modal LLM Benchmarking